district10/blog/_pages/notes.md

 [javascript - Convert jquery element to html element - Stack Overflow](http://stackoverflow.com/questions/7114780/convert-jquery-element-to-html-element)

-Try myJQueryElement.get(0) or myJQueryElement[0]. (get() is most useful when you need negative indices, for example, as described in the documentation for get().)
+Try myJQueryElement.get(0) or myJQueryElement. (get() is most useful when you need negative indices, for example, as described in the documentation for get().)

-$("#foo")[0] will get you an HTML element.
+$("#foo") will get you an HTML element.
 Using brackets is a tiny bit faster than using .get() but not something you'll likely notice unless you are doing it millions of times.

 And not even then!
 If you run it 10 million times, brackets will take 150 seconds, get will take 170 seconds.
 I bet you cannot notice without sitting